leesangjun1903/Time-series/Forecasting/readme.md

 - A Dual-Stage Attention-Based Recurrent Neural Network for Time Series Prediction | 2017 · 1963회 인용
 - DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks | 2017 · 3135회 인용
 - A Multi-Horizon Quantile Recurrent Forecaster | 2017 · 700회 인용
+- TimesFM: A decoder-only foundation model for time-series forecasting | 2023 · 643회 인용